 Before diving into detail about the boost pressure sensor, let’s look at the difference between a regular engine and a turbocharged engine.

 Every internal combustion engine uses two key ingredients: air (oxygen) and fuel.
 As the gas is burned by the engine, energy is generated which in turn powers the engine.
-The fuel relies on air supply for efficient combustion and in the regular engine, the air supply is limited.
+The fuel relies on air supply for efficient combustion and in a regular engine, the air supply is limited.
 Generally, 15 times more air than fuel is required for the process.

 A turbocharged engine consists of two main components: a turbine and a compressor.
-Both of these components spin at ridiculously high speed and in turn allow the engine to suck in more air and generate higher power.
+Both of these components spin at a ridiculously high speed and in turn allow the engine to suck in more air and generate higher power.

-What is the P0236 Code?
+What Is the P0236 Code?

-The OBD codes do not point out to the direct component which may be facing some issue, but rather they point out to an area where the technician should for the problem.
+The OBD codes do not point out the direct component which may be facing an issue, but rather they point out to an area where the technician should look for the problem.
 A vehicle which generates the P0236 code indicates that there is a problem with the turbocharger boost sensor.
 This code is triggered when the Engine Control Module (ECM) detects that the boost pressure sensor does not match the specification as the manifold pressure sensor (MAP) or the barometric pressure sensor (BARO) when the engine is idle.

-Why does the P0236 Code appear?
+Why Does the P0236 Code Appear?